colll78/cardano-lightning/docs/design/bl.md

 >   * this design though simple can actually be really efficient because liquidity providers can batch `add` operations to optimize the time.
 Additionally this process can be asynchronous.
 >   * this design is realatively simpler then upfront coordination of transaction creation across many parties.

+Initially, the BLN only supported single-funded channels which were much easier to implement.
+Funding transaction which creates the channel through multi-sig channel UTxO and requires only funder signature.
+This transaction can be settled once the funder receives signed refund transaction which secures the initial channel balances.
+A later version of BLN peer protocol introduced dual funding, which allows both parties to contribute the initial funds.
+This development was relatively slow because it required careful design of interactive transaction buildup of that funding multi-sig transaction.
+This interative protocol constructs transaction piece by piece by adding single outputs and inputs from both partners.
+Actually even more lighting users can be involved in this buildup to coordinate funding of multiple channels at the same time.

+Cardano can potentially handle channel funding more flexibly.
+Starting with single funding is simpler and may seem inefficient, but it allows liquidity providers to add funds asynchronously later on, optimizing both time and resources.
+This approach, while straightforward, can prove efficient as it allows batching of 'add' operations by liquidity providers.

 ### 4.2.2 Splicing
 > Key points:
+>   * BLN still lacks it though the addition is in the final stage.
 >   * Multi-sig flexibility can be a bit limited because the trasnaction buidling has to be coordinated between the parties.
->   * Abstracting over the permission to perform fund removal on Cardano can introduce usability which is highly desired by the liquidity providers when extra asynchronicity is sometimes needed (some end users/customers can sporadically on-line).
+>   * Abstracting over the permission to perform fund removal on Cardano can introduce usability which is highly desired by the liquidity providers when extra asynchronicity is sometimes needed (some end users/customers are sporadically on-line).

 ### 4.3 Penalty System - Design Choice or Imposed Limitation
 > Key points: